Waldo Frank: Hispanic cultural studies

 Waldo Frank was regarded as a living cultural bridge between North America and Latin America.

 Already believing in Hispanic spiritual values, Frank traveled to Spain in 1921.
 He published his cultural study, Virgin Spain (1926).
 He had envisioned that there needed to be an organic synthesis of the two Americas: North and South, Anglo and Hispanic.
 He thought that Spain had achieved a "spiritual synthesis of its warring religions" and could be "an example of wholeness" for the New World.
-Having also spent time in Spain, writer Ernest Hemingway mocked Frank's ideas in his novel, Death in the Afternoon (1932).
+Having also spent time in Spain, writer Ernest Hemingway mocked Frank's ideas in his book, Death in the Afternoon (1932).

-Frank's novel, Rediscovery of America (1929), also expressed some of his utopian ideas.
-After this and other novels were less commercially successful than he thought they deserved, Frank turned his attention to politics.
+Frank's book, Rediscovery of America (1929), also expressed some of his utopian ideas.
+After this and other books were less commercially successful than he thought they deserved, Frank turned his attention to politics.
 His thesis about the spiritual strengths of Latin America won him wide acclaim when he toured there in 1929.
 His lecture tour was organized by the University of Mexico, as well as Argentinian editor Samuel Glusberg and Peruvian cultural and political theorist José Carlos Mariátegui.
 The latter had serialized parts of Rediscovery of America (without Frank's authorization) in the journal Amauta.

-It was in South America that Frank's literary influence was greatest. partly due to his close New York relationship with Peruvian left-leaning novelist Ciro Alegria.
-Due to his successful reception there, the United States State Department asked him to tour in 1942, to try to discourage alliances with the Nazi government in Germany during World War II.
-In 1942 while in Argentina, Frank denounced the pro-Nazi drift of the Argentine government, and it declared him a persona non grata.
+It was in South America that Frank's literary influence was greatest.
+Latin American literary and political figures saw in Frank a possibility for cooperation with the United States.
+Frank's thought paralleled, in some aspects, the anti-imperialism of the Generation of 98, the Arielismo of Jose Enrique Rodo and the mysticism of José Vasconcelos.
+Frank was also responsible for the beginnings of a literary exchange between the U.S. and Latin American, introducing authors from both sides to each public.
+Victoria Ocampo was convinced by Frank to begin a literary journal in Argentina, which became Sur, one of the most important literary journal in Latin America.
+Due to his successful reception in Latin America, the United States State Department asked him to tour in 1942, to try to discourage alliances with the Nazi government in Germany during World War II.
+At first Frank turned down the offer because he felt the connection to the government might stain his more independent reputation.
+He later agreed, though, to help denounce the pro-Nazi drift of the Argentine government, which declared him a persona non grata.
 During his stay in Buenos Aires, Frank was attacked in his apartment by six armed men in response to "some opinions he expressed in regards to Argentine neutrality" in the war.
 He was pistol-whipped and repeatedly kicked in the head.
 He suffered a "concussion of marked severity."
 The attack was believed to be the work of pro-Nazi sympathizers who posed as detectives checking to see if Frank's "papers were in order."

 Based on his travels in the region and continuing studies, Frank published South American Journey in 1943 and Birth of a World: Simon Bolivar in Terms of His Peoples in 1951.